swat-lab-optimization/RIGAA_tool/README.md

 ### Installation instructions to run the ant agent in Mujoco simulator for autonomous robot case study

-1. We could make it work on Ubuntu 20.04 LTS with python 3.8 or 3.9, with Pytroch with Cuda available.
+1. This installation was tested Ubuntu 20.04 LTS with python 3.8 or 3.9, with Pytroch with Cuda available.
 Running on Ubuntu virtual machine on Windows did not work.
 2. Clone this repository to your machine.
 Then change the directory.

 ```